alterNERDtive/EDDiscovery-wiki/Home.md

 EDDiscovery also has [Menu Options](Menu Options) for some quick access functions and to run housekeeping functions which seldom need executing.

+[Configuration Options](Configuraton Options) exist to control how EDDiscovery starts and where data is stored.

 You can learn how [EDDiscovery works with Elite Dangerous](How EDDiscovery Works) here.

 See the sidebar to the right for other topics.